ClemensSchartmueller/FileAnonymizer/README.md

 ```
 in the command line, this should say something including "Java 1.8" or a higher version (i.e. 10, 11 etc.).
 If not, try reinstalling Java / setting the Environment/Path variable.

-- Q; Who is the contact if I still can't get it to run?
+- Q: Who is the contact if I still can't get it to run?

-clemens.schartmueller@thi.de

-# REPO-URL

- Access is granted upon request by the repo-owner (clemens.schartmueller@thi.de).
- In general, the repo is located

-  - on bitbucket.org,

-  - in the "**HCIG_THI**" team,

-  - project "**Evaluation**"

-  - repo name "**FileAnonymizer**"
+A: Make an issue on github!

+- Q: I want feature xyz, do it now!

+A: Pull requests are welcome!